-The Multi-Agent Reinforcement Learning in MalmÖ (MARLÖ ) competition is a new challenge that proposes research on Multi-Agent Reinforcement Learning using multiple games.
-Participants would create learning agents that will be able to play multiple 3D games as deﬁned in the MalmÖ platform built on top of Minecraft.
+Learning to Play: The Multi-Agent Reinforcement Learning in MalmO Competition (“Challenge”) is a new challenge that proposes research on Multi-Agent Reinforcement Learning using multiple games.
+Participants would create learning agents that will be able to play multiple 3D games as deﬁned in the MalmO platform.
 The aim of the competition is to encourage AI research on more general approaches via multi-player games.
-For this, the challenge will consist of not one but several games, each one of them with several tasks of varying difficulty and settings.
+For this, the Challenge will consist of not one but several games, each one of them with several tasks of varying difficulty and settings.
 Some of these tasks will be public and participants will be able to train on them.
 Others, however, will be private, only used to determine the ﬁnal rankings of the competition.

 Games and Tasks

 One of the main features of this competition is that agents play in multiple games.
 Therefore, several tasks are proposed for this contest.
 For the purpose of this document and the competition itself, we deﬁne:

 Game: each one of the diﬀerent scenarios in which agents play.

 Task: each instance of a game.
 Tasks, within a game, may be diﬀerent to each other in terms of level layout, size, diﬃculty and other game-dependent settings.

 Figure 1: Sketch of how games and tasks are organized in the Challenge.